Livingston Parish Superintendent to retire this summer; a look back at his time in the school system

 Murphy began to get emotional when talking about the determination and willpower everyone in the parish showed when rebuilding everything that was destroyed.
 With tears down his cheek, he praised them all, saying "it was never about a building.
 It was about the people."

-Getting through the flood and COVID-19 was major for Murphy and the parish, but his most proud achievement was being able to all faculty and staff fairly during the most difficult times.
+Getting through the flood and COVID-19 was major for Murphy and the parish, but his proudest achievement was being able to pay all faculty and staff fairly during the most difficult times.
 He says not a single check was missed.

 Livingston Parish has been through a number of battles through the past decade and has still managed to thrive each time.
 Murphy says the parish now has 27,000 students - the largest population the district has ever had.